-Marianne’s other books include The Age of Miracles, Everyday Grace, A Woman’s Worth, Illuminata, Healing the Soul of America, A Course in Weight Loss, and The Gift of Change.
-Her newest book, The Law of Divine Compensation: On Work, Money and Miracles, was published in November 2012 by Harper Collins.
+Marianne’s other books include The Age of Miracles, Everyday Grace, A Woman’s Worth, Illuminata, Healing the Soul of America, A Course in Weight Loss, The Gift of Change, The Law of Divine Compensation.
+Her newest book is A Year of Miracles.

 She has been a popular guest on television programs such as Oprah, Larry King Live, Good Morning America and Charlie Rose.
 Marianne is a native of Houston, Texas.
 In 1989, she founded Project Angel Food, a meals-on-wheels program that serves homebound people with AIDS in the Los Angeles area.
 Today, Project Angel Food serves over 1,000 people daily.
 Marianne also founded the Department of Peace Campaign, a grass roots campaign to establish a United States Department of Peace.

 In December 2006, a Newsweek magazine poll named Marianne Williamson one of the fifty most influential baby boomers.
 According to Time magazine, “Yoga, the Cabala and Marianne Williamson have been taken up by those seeking a relationship with God that is not strictly tethered to Christianity.”